 Exact same answer as before- this can all depend on what you would prefer to get for your vehicle and how it is set up in the end.
 The input provides a very simple explanation of what springs are best used for while also providing details about how lowering them may affect handling; however, we feel our output could help provide better insight into the question itself.

-Why Coilovers Are Better Than Springs?
+Are Coilovers Better Than Struts And Springs?

 Coilovers are a great alternative to lowering spring sets because they allow you to adjust your ride height and come in many setups from daily use, track day rated.
 Unlike springs which only let out targeted pressure for road conditions or hard launches without sacrificing comfort during cruising speeds.